russell-archer/russell-archer.github.io/index.md

 and let them know exactly where you are!

 The app displays a map showing the user their current location and postal address.
-Tapping a contact zooms the map to show the location of both the user and the contact (sounds easy, but this was *tricky*!), as well as the distance between them.
+Tapping a contact zooms the map to show the location of both the user and the contact, as well as the distance between them.
 Tapping the "retreev" button generates an SMS message that includes a predefined (editable) message, the user's current location address and an *annotated* map showing the location and distance.

 <p align="center">
     <a href="https://russell-archer.github.io/Retreev/">